 Event-Driven Architecture

-This document provides an overview of the communication methods between microservices using Apache Kafka.
-It offers both a high-level explanation of how information is sent and received and a look at the layers of abstraction implemented within Hexkit.
-The document also outlines how a design pattern called the outbox pattern is employed to solve certain challenges.
+This document provides an overview of the asynchronous communication methods between microservices.
+It offers both a high-level explanation of how information is sent and received and an examination of the layers of abstraction implemented within hexkit.
+The document also outlines how the outbox pattern is employed to solve certain challenges.

 Event-driven Architecture with Apache Kafka

-See the Kafka documentation for in-depth information on concepts and Kafka's inner workings.
+See the Kafka documentation for in-depth information on Kafka's inner workings.

-Event-driven architecture refers to a protocol where information is exchanged indirectly and often asynchronously by interacting with a broker.
-Rather than making direct API calls from one service to another, one service, called the producer, publishes information to a broker in the form of an event (also called a message), and is ignorant of all downstream processing of the event.
+Event-driven architecture refers to a communication pattern where information is exchanged indirectly and often asynchronously by interacting with a broker.
+Rather than making direct API calls from one service to another, one service, called the producer, publishes information to a broker in the form of an event (also called a message), and is unaware of all downstream processing of the event.
 It is essentially "fire and forget".
 Other services, called consumers, can consume the event once it has been published.
-The same way the producer is ignorant of an event's fate, the consumers are ignorant of its origin.
+Similarly, just as the producer is unaware of an event's fate, consumers are unaware of its origin.
 This has important implications for design.
 In Kafka, events have metadata headers, a timestamp, a key, and a payload.
-Hexkit defines a type field in the metadata headers to further distinguish events.
+Hexkit adds a type field and an optional event ID field in the metadata headers to further distinguish events.
 Events are organized into configurable topics, and further organized within each topic by key.
 A topic can have any number of producers and consumers, and messages are not deleted after consumption (enabling rereads).

 In the context of microservices, event-driven architecture provides some important benefits: